 - Is submitted in accordance with any of the linked processes on this website;

-- Documents the student’s concern that NC State has either violated the student’s rights under federal, state or local law or has misapplied or misinterpreted any University policy, regulation or rule; and
+- Documents the student’s concern that NC State has either violated the student’s rights under federal, state or local law or any university policy, regulation or rule; and

 - Is submitted before the expiration of any applicable deadlines.